 February 1996 – The school became Grant Maintained and known as The Manningtree High School.

 Miss D.Hollister – Head from September 1997 – August 2015

 Further building continued at the rear of the main school, with the official opening of a new six classroom English and RE block in 1998.
 To mark the sixtieth anniversary of the school, a time capsule was also buried within the foundations of this new block in 1997.
 A purpose built Music block and additional PE changing rooms was built very near to this and officially opened in 1999.

-2006 saw the opening of a new joint use Sports Hall, boasting a brand new gymnasium with sprung wooden floor, new changing rooms and reception.
+2006 saw the opening of an additional new Sports Hall, boasting a brand new gymnasium with sprung wooden floor, new changing rooms and reception.
 This fantastic facility was built alongside and connected onto the existing 1977 built, Sports Hall building.

 In 2010, the school purchased the Stourdale Youth Centre and an extension was built and opened, connecting the building to the rest of the school.
 This provided teaching areas for Food, a Drama studio and offices.